Catalogs, Delivery Groups, Zones

 • Complexity – Zones do not reduce the number of servers that need to be built.
 And they increase complexity when configuring items in Citrix Studio.

 • Zone Preference – to choose a VDA in a particular zone, your load balancer needs to include a special HTTP header (X-Citrix-ZonePreference) that indicates the zone name.
-This requires StoreFront 3.7, and Citrix Virtual Apps and Desktops (CVAD) or XenApp/XenDesktop 7.11 and newer.

-The alternative to zones is to build a separate site/farm in each datacenter, and use StoreFront to aggregate the published icons.
+The alternative to zones is to build a separate site/farm in each datacenter and use StoreFront to aggregate the published icons.
 Here are benefits of multiple sites/farms as compared to zones:

 • Isolation – Each datacenter is isolated.
 If one datacenter is down, it does not affect any other datacenter.